timewave-computer/recursive-sp1-verifier/context.md

 - Storing and retrieving the latest root for a given chain
 - Verifying that each batched proof is valid against the known state

+It is cruical that the SMT root must be published on-chain every ERA, so that proofs can be verified against the current state.

 All recursive ZKPs are verified against the SMT root, which itself becomes a **public input** in the recursive circuit.

 ---